Helsinki-NLP/mammoth/README.md

 The original ONMT-py documentation is available [here](https://opennmt.net/OpenNMT-py/).
 Our own modifications (currently-under-development) are documented [here](https://helsinki-nlp.github.io/mammoth/).

-FINAL NOTE: We would appreciate it A LOT if you report issues with this repo and/or the documentation
+**Note:** We would greatly appreciate issue reports for this repository and its documentation.

 ### Acknowledgements
 We thank the NVIDIA AI Technology Center Finland for their help with the multi-gpu/node implementation.